facebook/lexical/packages/lexical-website/docs/concepts/node-customization.md

 Most of the time when users want to customize a node they just want to add a property to it, which ends up being reflected as a class in the dom element.

-To satisfy that need we have introduced two new methods to all nodes: `getClasses` and `mutateClasses`.
+To satisfy that need we have introduced two new methods to all nodes: `getClasses` and `setClass`.

 ```ts
 export function CoolRedPlugin() {